pranigopu/artificialIntelligence-in-games/assignment1/README.md

 The question is: _why would we choose one over the other?
 Which approach is better suited for us and why_?

 The answer is not immediately obvious in theory, which raises the need for experimentation.
 However, we aim to experiment in a way that helps us answer the following questions:

-What base approach (inferential statistics or evolutionary methods) is better suited to dealing with stochastic, partial information and discrete domains and why?
+- What base approach (inferential statistics or evolutionary methods) is better suited to dealing with stochastic, partial information and discrete domains and why?
-What enhancements to each base approach would elevate the performance of each approach and:
+- What enhancements to each base approach would elevate the performance of each approach?
-Why do these enhancements have their effect?
+  - Why do these enhancements have their effect?
-Which base approach has more potential (in theory) of dealing with stochastic, partial information and discrete domains, with the help of enhancements?
+- Which base approach has more potential (in theory) of dealing with stochastic, partial information and discrete domains, with the help of enhancements?